pupil-labs/pupil-docs/src/core/software/pupil-capture.md

 # Pupil Capture
-Pupil Capture is the software used with the Pupil Headset.
-The software reads the video streams coming in from the world camera and the eye camera.
+Pupil Capture is the software used with your Pupil Core Headset.
+The software reads the video streams coming in from the world camera and the eye camera(s).
 Pupil Capture uses the video streams to detect your pupil, track your gaze, detect and track markers in your environment, record video and events, and stream data in realtime.

 <div class="pb-4">
   <img src="../../media/core/icons/pc.png" style="display:flex;margin:0 auto;width:100px;">
 </div>

-## Capture Window
+## World Window
-The Capture window is the main control center for `Pupil Capture`.
-It displays live video feed from pupil headset.
+The World window is the main control center for Pupil Capture.
+It displays a live world camera video feed from your Pupil Core headset.

 <div class="pb-4">
   <img src="../../media/core/imgs/capture-callout.jpg" style="display:flex;margin:0 auto;">
 </div>

-1. **Graphs** - This area contains performance graphs.
+1. Graphs: This area contains performance graphs.
 By default the graphs `CPU`, `FPS`, and pupil algorithm detection confidence will be displayed.
-You can control graph settings with the `System Graphs` plugin.
+You can control graph settings with the System Graphs plugin.
-1. **Hot keys** - This area contains clickable buttons for plugins.
+1. Hot keys: This area contains clickable buttons for plugins.
-1. **Menu** - This area contains settings and contextual information for each plugin.
+1. Menu: This area contains settings and contextual information for each plugin.
-1. **Sidebar** - This area contains clickable buttons for each plugin.
-System plugins are loaded in the top and user added plugins are added below the horizontal separator.
+1. Sidebar: This area contains clickable buttons for each plugin.
+System plugins are loaded in the top and user added plugins are added below a horizontal separator.

 ## Capture Selection
 By default Pupil Capture will use Local USB as the capture source.
-If you have a Pupil headset connected to your machine you will see the video displayed from your Pupil headset in the World and eye windows.
-If no headset is connected or Pupil Capture is unable to open capture devices it will fall back to the Test Image.
+If you have a Pupil Core headset connected to your computer you will see videos displayed from your Pupil Core headset in the World and Eye windows.

+If no headset is connected or Pupil Capture is unable to open capture devices it will fall back to Ghost capture and display a gray screen.
 Other options for capture source are described below.

 <video width="100%" controls class="mb-5">
   <source src="../../media/core/videos/backend-manager.mp4" type="video/mp4">
 </video>

-- Test Image - This is the fallback behavior if no capture device is found, or if you do not want to connect to any capture device.
+- Ghost Capture - This is default gray screen that is displayed if no capture device is found.
+- Test Image - A fake source that displays the current frame number, resolution, and size of the "fake" video being generated.
 - Video File Source - select this option to use previously recorded videos for the capture selection.
 - Pupil Mobile - select this option when using Pupil Capture with the Pupil Mobile Android application.
 - Local USB - select this option if your Pupil Headset is connected to the machine running Pupil Capture.
 This is the default setting.